 National Umbrella Day

-National Umbrella Day is a holiday that’s celebrated on the 10th of February and commemorates the invention of one of the most used pieces of personal weather protection a person will ever own.
-Umbrellas are useful for keeping rain or sunlight off of a person and are portable enough to take just about anywhere.
+National Umbrella Day is a holiday celebrated on February 10th, commemorating the invention of one of the most used pieces of personal weather protection a person will ever own.
+Umbrellas are useful for keeping rain or sunlight off a person and are portable enough to take just about anywhere.
 So why not take the time out of your busy day and spend a few moments celebrating a piece of equipment that many of us use regularly but few people think about.

 The History Of Umbrellas

-Probably the first instance of an umbrella was during2,450 B.C.
+Probably the first instance of an umbrella was around 2450 B.C.
 This is when the Egyptians invented an umbrella out of lotus leaves and/or feathers and attached them to a stick.
-These umbrellas were used to shield royalty from the sun and for all intents and purposes, they worked quite well.
+These umbrellas were used to shield royalty from the sun and, for all intents and purposes, they worked quite well.

-Eventually, umbrellas would spread all throughout Asia, and they became especially popular in China.
-As was the case in Egypt, servants in China would use them to shield nobility from rain or sun. these umbrellas were construction out of leather and silk.
-However, that didn’t mean that nobles were the only ones that used them.
-The working classes also used them, although their umbrellas were made of lesser-quality materials than royal umbrellas.
+Eventually, umbrellas spread throughout Asia and became especially popular in China.
+As was the case in Egypt, servants in China would use them to shield nobility from rain or sun.
+These umbrellas were constructed out of leather and silk.
+However, that didn’t mean that nobles were the only ones who used them.
+The working classes also used them, although their umbrellas were made of lesser-quality materials than those of the royals.

 Umbrellas were used during the late Mycenaean period in Ancient Greece and in Ancient Rome.
-For some reason, however, after the fall of the Roman Empire and the start of the dark ages, umbrellas use fell drastically.
+For some reason, however, after the fall of the Roman Empire and the start of the Dark Ages, umbrella use fell drastically.
 During the medieval period, the umbrella is mentioned very little in important historical documents.

 Umbrellas came back into fashion during the Victorian Age and never fell out of popularity again.
 Now they are as common as any other personal type of weather protection equipment.
 They’re not as popular as winter coats, but they’re certainly more common than raincoats.